-- Adopt and expedite the following Ordinance amendments regarding nominations and appointments to the BID Advisory Board: - Section 5.140.210 Specify that Members of the BID Advisory Board shall be 0 selected and appointed by the Mendocino County Board of Supervisors from a list of nominees submitted in August of each year after being prepared by the Board of Directors of the designated contractor and/or the Mendocino County Lodging Association, should that organization demonstrate its viability as a representative of lodging as provided for in its bylaws.
+- Adopt and expedite the following Ordinance amendments regarding nominations and appointments to the BID Advisory Board: - Section 5.140.210 Specify that Members of the BID Advisory Board shall be 0 selected and appointed by the Mendocino County Board of Supervisors from a list of nominees submitted in August of each year after being prepared by the Board of Directors of the designated contractor and/or the Mendocino County Lodging Association, should that organization update its Bylaws, hold regional elections and demonstrate itself to be operating as a transparent representative of and forum for discussion by lodging members of the Business Improvement District.
 All nominees must be owners or operators of Hotels within the District, or employed by the operator of a Hotel within the District.
 Two members shall be appointed to represent the inland area of the District.
 Two members shall be appointed to represent the coastal region of the District.
 One (1) At-Large member shall be appointed.
 Members of the advisory board shall serve two (2) year terms, with two members appointed in every even numbered year and three members appointed in every odd numbered year.
 Upon completion of a term, the incumbent may apply to be considered for re-appointment.
-In the event of a mid-term resignation, an appointment may be made by the Mendocino County Board of Supervisors for the remainder of that term. - Section 5.140.210 (B) The contractor shall be responsible for notifying - owners and operators of Hotels within the District of anticipated vacancies and the method of applying for appointment to the BID Advisory Board.
+In the event of a mid-term resignation, an appointment may be made by the Mendocino County Board of Supervisors for the remainder of that term. - Section 5.140.210 (B) The contractor shall be responsible for notifying owners and operators of Hotels within the District of anticipated vacancies and the method of applying for appointment to the BID Advisory Board.
 Provided contractor coordinates with the Mendocino County Tax Administrator no later than May 1 of any year, the Tax Administrator will include in the next Transient Occupancy Tax billing distribution an announcement that has been produced by contractor, according to specifications and deadlines established by the Tax Administrator of openings on the advisory board with directions as to how eligible candidates may apply. - Section 5.140.210 (C) The Advisory Board shall convene annually by November 30 to cause to be prepared the annual report for purposes of the Business and Improvement Area Law of 1989.

 2. Modify the MCTC Contract to require staff to contact the County Tax Administrator no later than May 1 of each year to initiate the recruitment process to fill anticipated openings on the MCTC and BID Advisory Boards so that an announcement of open seats and the application process can be included in the June Transient Occupancy Tax billing distribution.
 This announcement is to be composed and produced by MCTC staff to specifications provided by the Tax Administrator and is to be delivered to County staff for inclusion in the mailing by an agreed-upon date.

 3. Regarding future BOS appointments to the MCTC Board, it is recommended that the BOS adopt by Resolution the selection criteria and process that was approved with the FY 2016-2017 BID Annual Report and that is attached to this Report as Appendix IV.